Nina Conti: Early life

-Conti was born and grew up in Hampstead, London, the daughter of actors Tom Conti and Kara Wilson.
+Conti was born in 1975 and grew up in Hampstead, London, the daughter of actors Tom Conti and Kara Wilson.
 She attended King Alfred School, London, and graduated with a first-class honours degree in philosophy from the University of East Anglia in 1995.
 She was inspired and mentored by experimental theatre director Ken Campbell.

+Career

 Acting

 Conti has worked as an actress since 1996.
 She appeared in several roles in Daisy and Ken Campbell's 1999 and 2000 productions of The Warp, Neil Oram's 24-hour play cycle, and was a member of The Royal Shakespeare Company 2000/01 company in Stratford-upon-Avon and London.
 Ken Campbell subsequently devised the ventriloquist play Let Me Out!!! for her, which she took to the 2001 Edinburgh Festival Fringe.
 She appeared as half-Afghan camera operator Azadine in Henry Naylor's play Finding Bin Laden at the 2003 Edinburgh Festival Fringe.
 In 2005, Conti voiced Latrina in the animated comedy series Bromwell High.

 Conti has appeared in several television shows, including Black Books, Holby City, Single, and the Australian panel show Spicks and Specks.
 Her radio performances include characters in Radio 4 comedy Clare in the Community.

 Conti and her character Monkey portrayed a morning weather team on the fictional "Wake Up L.A." in Christopher Guest's 2006 film, For Your Consideration.

 Conti was awarded joint "Best Performance" in the Maverick Movie Awards for her 2012 film Her Master's Voice, in which she took the bereaved puppets of Ken Campbell to a puppet graveyard in Kentucky.
 The film also earned a BAFTA nomination and a Grierson Award.

 In 2013, she portrayed the part of Bea Chadwick in Christopher Guest's HBO mockumentary Family Tree.

 Her debut feature film Sunlight completed filming in April 2023.